Turning Over a New Leif

 tribute project's unveiling.

-LEIF commissioned a new base for the present statue and a display of some 850 immigrants’ names.
+LEIF commissioned a new base for the existing statue and a display of some 850 immigrants’ names.
+(More names were added in July 2010 and October 2014, for a total of 2,351.)
 The statue base is a large granite stone approximately six feet high, in the middle of a plaza.
 It is encircled with upright, runic-like stones, featuring authentic Viking carvings and plaques with the names of immigrants, along with their home towns and years of immigration.

 The base and tribute display were designed by internationally known artist Jay Haavik, grandson of the former pastor of Ballard First Lutheran Church, the Rev. O. L. Haavik.
 Jay won a Norwegian Marshall Fund award to study Viking art at the Viking Ship Museum in Oslo, Norway.
 Integrated with the renovation project, this new setting for the statue is a compelling tourist attraction.